 Introducing the new Lifecycle Marketing Model

 Last September, Joe Manna shared an update that we were revisiting our Lifecycle Marketing strategy.
 We had numerous discussions about how small businesses should learn and implement various steps of Lifecycle Marketing.
 Several members of the company went out to conduct research and come back with unique and critical perspectives to make it even more consumable.
 Along the way, we had plenty of healthy debate, so the end result is clear, crisp and easy to understand.
 You know that marketing your business involves more than a pretty storefront, nice signage, a well designed website and a blanket of ads across your local market.
 It’s a strategic plan that includes tactics and tools that are precisely targeted to the audience that you’re trying to attract.
-The new Lifecycle Marketing framework includes three phases: Attract, Sell and Wow.
+The new Lifecycle Marketing framework includes three phases: Collect, Convert and Create.

 Getting noticed in this noisy world is critical for the success of your business, but it’s not always easy to get the word out.
 The best way to get noticed is to start with a narrow focus.
 Define your ideal target by researching their demographics, attitudes, behaviors, motivations and favorite places to hang out, both online and in person.
 Then, start engaging with them in a helpful way, but be sure to have a way to follow up with them before they leave.